aliejabbari/Advanced-Neuroscience/README.md

-**This is a graduate-level course in neuroscience that explores advanced topics in the field.
-The course is designed for students who have already completed a basic course in neuroscience and are interested in diving deeper into the subject matter.
-The course covers a range of topics related to neural coding, perception, and behavior.**
+**is is a graduate-level course in neuroscience offered by the Biomedical Engineering group at Sharif University of Technology and taught by Professor Ali Ghazizadeh.
+The course is designed for students who have already completed a basic course in neuroscience and are interested in exploring advanced topics in the field.
+Throughout the course, students will delve deeper into topics such as neural coding, perception, and behavior, gaining a more comprehensive understanding of the inner workings of the brain.**
 ---
 # Course Topics📃
 ---